 Only one manuscript per student per volume will be accepted.

 Please make sure your submission meets all of the submission guidelines and conforms to the Oshkosh Scholar Style Guide, which requires Chicago style.
 It is common to do multiple rewrites.

 We prefer that your paper be a maximum of 20 pages.
 You may have to condense your original manuscript to meet the page requirements.
 Please see "Length" section in the Oshkosh Scholar Style Guide.
-Rely on your faculty adviser for help with this process.
+Rely on your faculty mentor for help with this process.

 Human and Animal Subjects - Obtaining Approval

 The University of Wisconsin Oshkosh requires that all students engaged in research involving human subjects, or using data derived from human subjects, must obtain the approval of the Institutional Review Board (IRB).
 Please visit the Human Subjects and IRB section of the Office of Grants and Faculty Development website for details on the process and the forms necessary for IRB approval.

 Animal research must be reviewed by the Institutional Animal Care and Use Committee (IACUC).
 For more information, contact the Office of Grants and Faculty Development.